zerothworld/CleaningDataCourseProject/CodeBook.md

 Each of the merged X, y and subject data sets has 10299 records, and can be fused together to form a data set with columns identifying the subject, activity and 66 measurement variables.
-Each row of this merged data represents a given signal measurement instance for a given subject and activity.
-But before doing this merge, we first clean up the activity data (the y data) by replacing the activity codes with descriptive names (using the mapping information in the activity_labels.txt files.
+Each row of this merged data represents a given signal sampling instance for a given subject and activity.
+But before doing this merge, we first clean up the activity data (the y data) by replacing the activity codes with descriptive names (using the mapping information in the activity_labels.txt files).
 After doing this substitution of descriptive activity names in place of integer codes, we combine the subject, activity and X measurement data (using R function cbind).